Overview

 Contest Format

-Preliminary Round: Participants film themselves giving a speech on a specified topic, answer the question for the Critical Thinking Task, and submit the video through an online form.
-Each participant will receive a certificate of participation and written feedback from our panel of adjudicators.
-Qualifying participants will also receive a gold, silver or bronze medal.
-Participants who do not qualify for a medal will receive a Contest Memento.
+Preliminary Round: Each participant films themselves delivering a speech on a specified topic, followed by their responses to the Critical Thinking Task questions set for their age group.
+A single continuous take is required, with no edits between the two components, though a brief pause between them is expected.
+Completed videos are submitted via an online form.
+All participants receive a certificate of participation and written feedback from our panel of adjudicators.
+Qualifying participants are additionally awarded a gold, silver, or bronze medal, while those who do not qualify receive a Contest Memento.

-Final Round: Ten finalists from each category and age group from the Preliminary Round will be selected to compete live on stage during 22-23 November 2025 at the Bangkok Art and Culture Centre (BACC).
+Final Round: Ten gold medalists with the highest scores from each age group from the Preliminary Round will be selected to compete live on stage on Sunday 29 November 2026 at the Bangkok Art and Culture Centre (BACC).
 The final round consists of a prepared speech on a specified topic, followed by a series of questions from the panel of adjudicators.
 First, Second and Third Prize winners will be named.

 Key Dates